grantgasser/Alzheimers-Prediction/README.md

 ---

 ## Project Motivation
-The Alzheimer's Association estimates nearly 6 million Americans suffer from the disease and is the 6th leading cause of death in the US.
+The Alzheimer's Association estimates nearly 6 million Americans suffer from the disease and it is the 6th leading cause of death in the US.
 The estimated cost of AD was $277 billion in the US in 2018.
-They estimate *early and accurate* diagnoses could save up to $7.9 trillion in medical and care costs over the next 30 years.
+The association estimates that *early and accurate* diagnoses could save up to $7.9 trillion in medical and care costs over the next few decades.

 Sources: [Mayo Clinic](https://www.mayoclinic.org/diseases-conditions/alzheimers-disease/symptoms-causes/syc-20350447 "Mayo Clinic - Alzheimer's Disease"), [Alzheimer's Association](https://www.alz.org/alzheimers-dementia/facts-figures), [Wikipedia](https://en.wikipedia.org/wiki/Alzheimer's_disease)

 ### Project Description:
 Using data provided by the [ADNI Project](http://adni.loni.usc.edu/), it is our goal to develop a computer model that assists in the diagnosis of the disease.
-We will try multiple models recently popularized in machine learning (neural networks, SVM's, Random Forests) and more traditional statistical models such as multinomial regression, ordinal regression, and decision trees.
+We will try multiple models recently popularized in machine learning (Neural Network, SVM, etc.) and more traditional statistical models such as ordinal regression, multinomial regression, and decision trees.

 ---
 ## First Data Set: ADNI Q3